CrazyKitty357/discord-for-powershell/README.md

 # Discord for powershell
+### NOTE: THIS MIGHT GET YOU BANNED BECAUSE THIS IS AGAINST DISCORD TOS I AM NOT RESPONSIBLE FOR YOU GETTING BANNED I AM JUST A GUY WHO WRITES CODE FOR FUN
 this is some code I wrote that sends discord messages in powershell via http post requests

 ### example